stackabletech/release/README.md

 ## Releases

-There have been two releases so far:
+The following releases are available:

 - 2022-06
 - 2022-09